 It’s good idea to check what a contractor or their website tells you - especially if they’ve knocked on your door or telephoned you to offer their services.
 For instance, you can:

-- ask to see proof of qualifications - eg an NVQ in construction for builders or a card from the Construction Skills Certification Scheme (trade associations can tell you about qualifications for particular types of work)
+ask to see proof of qualifications - for example an NVQ in construction for builders or a card from the Construction Skills Certification Scheme (trade associations can tell you about qualifications for particular types of work)

 Be wary if a contractor just gives a mobile number.
 They may be hard to contact if problems come up.
 Make sure you do all the checks above in case they’re unreliable or dishonest.